Aveline-art/website/CONTRIBUTING.md

 Note that this forked copy is a remote version on GitHub.
 It is not yet on your local machine.

 ## Clone the forked repository

-Before cloning your forked repository to your local machine, you must have Git installed.
-You can find instructions for installing Git for your operating system [**here**](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 The following steps will create a local copy of the repository on your machine.